Brighton (Brighthelmstone), Sussex

 By 1910, the workhouse had a scheme of classification, under which some thirty or so of the best conducted male inmates were housed themselves in more comfortable quarters.
 Each of the men was also allotted a small plot of ground outside, in which they could garden and grow flowers for which prizes are given during the season.

 In 1914, the workhouse became known as Brighton Poor Law Institution.
 Between 1915 and 1920 it was taken over by the War Office and operated as the Kitchener Indian Hospital accommodating sick and wounded Indian soldiers.
 In 1921, it reverted to use as a workhouse until 1930 when it became Brighton Municipal Hospital.
 In 1948, it became part of the National Health Service and renamed Brighton General Hospital.

-Warren Farm school for pauper children was erected in 1861-2 at Rottingdean, not far from the Race Hill workhouse.
-The school, whose operation depended on the completion of the well, opened on 14th August 1862 when 75 boys and 65 girls marched there in procession from the Dyke Road workhouse.
+Warren Farm Schools for pauper children was erected in 1861-2 at Rottingdean, about two miles from the Race Hill workhouse.
+The establishment, whose operation depended on the completion of the well, opened on 14th August 1862 when 75 boys and 65 girls marched there in procession from the Dyke Road workhouse.

 The building was broadly T-shaped in layout with boys accommodated at one side, and girls to the other.
 A separate infirmary was located at the south of the school, and an entrance lodge at the entrance to the site at the north-west.